thecuriouscloud/blog/docs/posts/AMI-ing for Trust꞉ Controlling Your Trusted Providers in AWS.md

 It's worth noting that this feature is regional, so you will need to configure it in every AWS region you use.
 If you have a handful of AWS accounts and only operate in a few regions, you probably can simply use the Web UI as it would be a one-off configuration.

 However, maintaining this can be hard, especially when the AWS organization grows so we would need an alternative to ClickOps.
-These could be some sort of automation via the AWS CLI, but even when the CLI is used, it doesn't scale well in large AWS organizations with hundreds or even thousands of accounts, so we need a better solution.
+The alternative could be some sort of automation via the AWS CLI, but even when the CLI is used, it doesn't scale well in large AWS organizations with hundreds or even thousands of accounts, so we need a better solution.

 ## Declarative Policies for the win
 Alongside the Allowed AMIs feature, AWS announced a new type of organization policy that allows organizations to define and enforce standardized configurations for AWS services across multiple accounts: __Declarative Policies.__